5 Self-Development Tips for Overwhelmed Leaders

 Almost immediately, she told Natalie that the feeling had disappeared.
 She didn’t want to cry anymore!
 She kept laughing saying how weird and fascinating it was that it just disappeared like that, saying she was going to share it with her friends!
 Even Natalie was surprised it worked that quickly!
 Everyone responds differently.
 Her mind worked extremely well and was ready to release.

 Our mind is fascinating.
 Start working with it proactively and your life will change.
-That’s why we made it our mission to make mindset transformation and personal development affordable and accessible for everyone.
+That’s why we made it our mission to make mindset transformation and personal development affordable and accessible for everyone with Life Ladder's elearning professional and personal development platform.

 Not everyone’s mind will respond and release those feelings that quickly, but if you can connect with yourself enough to know how your mind represents it, you can release it.
 By using pictures, sounds, and feelings you can help the subconscious mind control how your conscious mind deals with any situation.

 What have you got to lose by trying it out?
-Experiment and see how it goes, or if you want to get a better understanding of how to start improving your mind and therefore how you feel about life, join us as a Life Ladder member.
+Experiment and see how it goes, or if you want to get a better understanding of how to start improving your mind and therefore how you feel about life, find out more about Life Ladder Memberships.

 4. Empower other people

-Often, Leaders feel that they have to do it all themselves.
-They think that giving people tasks outside of their normal job role would be ‘cheeky’ or inappropriate.
+Often, leaders feel that they have to do everything themselves.
+They think that giving people tasks outside of their normal job role would be ‘cheeky’ or inappropriate, or that they can't do it.

 The fact is, it’s okay to need help.
-A lot of the time, your team will be excited and happy to take on additional tasks.
+A lot of the time, your team will be excited and happy to take on additional tasks that expands their experience and skillsets and gives them variety.
 People thrive on being given additional trust, responsibility, and challenge.

 Maybe you want to be the one helping, rather than needing help.
 However this approach is missing so many opportunities to give someone else the spotlight to shine.

-Others can step up which helps their wellbeing as well as your own.
+Others can step up which helps their wellbeing and growth as well as your own.
 It can give them an increased sense of worth and motivation.

 That said, it needs to be the right person at the right time.
 It’s best to be using your influence to motivate them, rather than just demanding that they do your work.